FrancoisChabot/dev-shortcuts/unicode/boxes.md

 ╚════╧════╧════╧════╧════╝ ┗━━━━┻━━━━┷━━━━┷━━━━┷━━━━┛

 ```
-## Box drawing block: `U+2500..U+257F`
+## Box drawing block

 Every character from the  range is represented at least once.

-- aaa
-  - bbb
-  - ccc

 ### Light
 ```